Streets of Baltimore. Photo by Great American Adaptation Road Trip.

 Three years later, Baja, who continues her work with the City of Baltimore, has probably mastered the names of all 225 neighborhoods, and the saplings, now three years stronger, are hopefully providing some relief to the Baltimore residents who need it most.

-After completing graduate school at the University of Michigan School of Natural Resources and Environment, Kirsten Howard and Allie Goldstein embarked on the Great American Adaptation Road Trip upon which they drove around the country seeking stories of community resilience in the face of climate change impacts.
+After completing graduate school at the University of Michigan School of Natural Resources and Environment, Kirsten Howard and Allie Goldstein embarked on the Great American Adaptation Road Trip during which they drove around the country seeking stories of community resilience in the face of climate change impacts.
 You can read more of their road trip stories at www.adaptationstories.com.

 Follow #citychat on Twitter from 3 p.m. to 4 p.m.
 EST on Tuesday May 31st to learn more about how green infrastructure can contribute to community resilience and wealth.
 Even if you don’t have a Twitter account, you can watch the conversation unfold here.